 Health care facilities continue to improve as the population ages, and medical technology offers the highest quality of care.
 Extraordinary measures are available to extend your life if you approve them, including restarting your heart.
 Authorities at medical facilities comply precisely with the instructions in your most recent will, especially those that affect the end of your life, including DNR orders.

 How to Change Your Will

 Discussing your options with an attorney can help you make decisions that are sometimes difficult to face.
-Call the offices of Lucé Evans Law at 972-632-1300 to schedule a free initial consultation with a McKinney family attorney and talk about your wishes for your will.
+Call the offices of Lucé Evans Law at (972) 632-1300 or contact us online to schedule a free initial consultation with a McKinney family attorney and talk about your wishes for your will.